 Free of any plant-based protein boosters, this looks like the profile of a raw product containing a significant amount of meat.

-Oma’s Pride Raw Mixes dog food is a meat-based raw product using a generous amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Oma’s Pride Raw Mixes is a grain-free raw dog food using a generous amount of named meats and organs as its main source of animal protein.

 A Final Word